Qile0317/APackOfTheClones/README.md

 ## Upcoming features

-One novel feature in the making is the ability to visualize shared clonotypes on the ball packing plot
+One novel feature in the making is the ability to compute and visualize shared clonotypes on the ball packing plot.

 ## Contact
 Qile Yang - qile.yang@berkeley.edu